The mental activities involved in acquiring, retaining, and using knowledge.

 Trial and Error

-A problem-solving strategy that involves attempting different solutions and eliminating those that don't work.
+A problem-solving strategy that involves attempting different solutions and eliminating those that do not work.

 A measurement of intelligence in which an individual's mental level is expressed in terms of the average abilities of a given age group.